netxms/netxms-doc/admin/snmp.rst

   Table Columns configuration

 Another option to add columns is to click :guilabel:`Query...` button.
-Automatic table columns qery is done by SNMP Walk on Metric OID where column patr is cut out.
+Automatic table columns query is done by SNMP Walk on Metric OID where column part is cut out.

 .. figure:: _images/dci_query_table.png